ExTraSS: a Domain Decomposed 3D NLTE Radiative Transfer spectral synthesis code for nebular phase transients: Methods

-Even with the combination of Jagged Arrays and shared memory, full 3D NLTE Radiative Transfer on large models will require a large amount of RAM.
-Further steps towards tractability requires a domain decomposition scheme which cuts the full problem into several smaller ones, and each node then only manages its assigned part.
-By only loading the part that the node is assigned to, the total memory usage on each node goes down and will scale proportional to how many nodes are being used -- if the problem is too big, introducing more nodes will now reduce the memory requirements.
-Domain decomposition removes the roof on how detailed microphysics can be treated for a given problem set by node memory limits, opening the path towards highly accurate modelling.
+\txtred{However,} even with the combination of Jagged Arrays and shared memory, full 3D NLTE Radiative Transfer on large models will require a large amount of RAM.
+Further steps towards tractability requires a domain decomposition scheme which cuts the full problem into several smaller ones, and each node \txtred{computing only} its assigned part.
+By only loading \txtred{this} part, the total memory usage on each node goes down\txtred{,} and will scale proportional to how many nodes are being used -- if the problem is too big, introducing more nodes will now reduce the memory requirements.
+Domain decomposition removes the roof on how detailed microphysics can be treated for a given problem set by node memory limits, opening a path towards highly accurate modelling.

-\subsection{Domain Decomposition}
+\subsubsection{\txtred{Domain decomposition}}

-The domain decomposition scheme implemented in \texttt{ExTraSS}, to manage the memory load of 3D NLTE radiative transfer, is inspired by \citet{brunner2009efficient}.
-The goal of this technique is to reduce memory load on the system at the cost of some communication overhead.
+The domain decomposition scheme implemented in \texttt{ExTraSS} is inspired by \citet{brunner2009efficient}\txtred{, who outlined an algorithm which makes use of non-blocking communication for both sending and receiving data.
+In our setup, the communication between domains is managed by one core on each node, which is sufficient to not overload this core which would slow down the whole communication stream}.
+The goal of \txtred{the domain decomposition} technique is to reduce memory load on the system at the cost of some communication overhead.
 This communication overhead can be reduced by properly splitting the full domain into smaller ones, which in our case means $\phi$-based decomposition, i.e. each node takes an equal part of the number of azimuthal slices to make a domain.
-Through (intra-node) memory sharing (Section~\ref{ssec:jaggedmemory_method}), all critical information on the domain can be made available for each ray on that domain, further limiting memory usage.

 The first component in a domain decomposition scheme is to set up the data communication between the different domains.
 In \texttt{ExTraSS}, this is done by having one core (the `manager') on each node assigned to manage both the intra- and inter-node communication, while the rest of the cores generate and transport the rays.
 The manager cores talk both to each other (so cross-domain) to handle data transfer between the domains, as well as to all other cores on their node to assign incoming rays to new workers and to receive rays which need to be transferred to a different domain (bundles from emissivity are generated by workers themselves).